PiDockMedia/PiDockMedia/PLAN.md

 	- Synology
 	- OpenMediaVault
 	- Freenas
-2. Samba Share
+2) Samba Share
 	- Samba
-	- MergerFS - Multiple Disks presented as one file system - https://github.com/trapexit/mergerfs
+	- MergerFS - Multiple disks presented as one file system - https://github.com/trapexit/mergerfs
 	- Snapraid for file protection - https://www.snapraid.it/
+	- A Raspberry Pi could be used but performance could suffer.
-3. Direct Attached Storage - Defeats the purpose of having the distributed
+3) Direct Attached Storage
+	- Defeats the purpose of having the distributed army of servers

 Server Hardware
 ------